w3c/media-source/codec-switching-explainer.md

 continues to require the same number of audio, video and text tracks - and if more than one of a particular type, that the set of track IDs for that type remain the same.
-The algorithm is adjusted to allow codecs to change in the initialization segment, even without explicitly signalling `changeType()`.
+The algorithm is adjusted to allow codecs to change in the initialization segment when the bytestream format does not change, even without explicitly signalling `changeType()`.
 In this latter "implicit codec change" situation, there is new non-normative text guiding both the API users and user agent implementors, as some user agents may in short-term continue to disallow implicit codec switching until they relax their codec-strictness for `addSourceBuffer()` and `changeType()`.

 ##### Other than the existing `MEDIA_ERR_DECODE` and `MediaError.message` error reporting mechanism, is there a way applications could (ideally proactively, before fetching and buffering) determine whether or not the user agent has the capability of supporting playback across various levels of mixed encrypted and unencrypted content along with bytestream and codec changes?